Bastyr University's 7th Annual Michelle Eustache Human Library continues to teach the beautiful lesson of diverse human experiences.

 This week, over 30 University students had the opportunity to meet 10 “living books” in Bastyr’s 7th Annual Human Library event at the Bastyr Center for Natural Health.
-Led by the Center for Social Justice & Diversity, a group of dedicated student volunteers, and Bastyr graduate, Center Co-Director, and faculty member Safiya McCarter, ND, MSAOM, the Human Library aims to expose students to prepare them to work with diverse patients, providing a safe space for both the students and participants to be vulnerable and honest without fear or judgement.
+Led by the Center for Social Justice & Diversity, a group of dedicated student volunteers, and Bastyr graduate, Center Co-Director, faculty member, and recently appointed AANP Board Member, Safiya McCarter, ND, MSAOM, the Human Library aims to expose students to prepare them to work with diverse patients, providing a safe space for both the students and participants to be vulnerable and honest without fear or judgement.

 “What I like about the event is what it represents – the opportunity to interact with people they know very little about but they know they may encounter at some point as a clinician,” McCarter shared.

 Third year ND student and first time attendee, Chih-Yun Hsiung, said, “The Human Library reminded me of how we are often removed from many groups in our community, perhaps because of the comfort of staying within what we are familiar with.”